Welcome to Kirkburton Parish Council

 Clerk to the Council : Angela Royle : Email: firstname.lastname@example.org

-The meeting will be held at Highburton Village Hall.
-There will be public participation session at the beginning of the meeting, when people can speak for up to 3 minutes on any issue which falls within the Council's remit, with the total session lasting a maximum of 15 minutes.
-The meeting is open to the public, although contributions from the public are legally restricted to the Public Participation item.
+The meetings will be held at Highburton Village Hall.
+There will be a public participation session at the beginning of each, when people can speak for up to 3 minutes on any issue which falls within the Committees' remits, with the total session lasting a maximum of 15 minutes.
+The meetings are open to the public, although contributions from the public are legally restricted to the Public Participation item.

 However, sometimes items need to be taken in private if the discussion involves disclosure of personal information or details of a future contract.
 The decisions taken in private sessions are public knowledge and will be included in the minutes.

-The agenda for each meeting will be available to download from the Meetings Page about a week beforehand.
+The agenda for both meetings are now available to download from the Meetings Page.